Right-Handed Leptonic Mixing and Enhancement Band in Left-Right Symmetry: Phenomenological constraints

-A measurement of the heavy gauge boson spectrum would therefore directly probe the nature of left--right symmetry breaking: a ratio near the triplet prediction would favor the Majorana realization, while a value close to the doublet prediction would point toward the Dirac scenario studied here.
+A measurement of the heavy gauge-boson spectrum would therefore directly probe the nature of left--right symmetry breaking: a ratio near the triplet prediction would favor the Majorana realization, while a value close to the doublet prediction would point toward the Dirac scenario studied here.

-Current LHC searches constrain heavy RH gauge bosons to the multi-TeV range through leptonic and dijet resonance searches \cite{ATLAS:2019lsy,CMS:2021ctt}.
+Current LHC searches constrain heavy RH gauge bosons to the multi-TeV range through charged-lepton plus missing-energy and dilepton resonance searches \cite{ATLAS:2019lsy,CMS:2021ctt}.
 Representative bounds are $M_{W_R}\gtrsim 5\,\mathrm{TeV}$ and $M_{Z_R}\gtrsim 4\,\mathrm{TeV}$.
-Collider implications in the Dirac left--right framework are discussed in Ref.~\cite{Solera:2023kwt}.
+Dijet searches provide complementary constraints on $W_R$ at the few-TeV level \cite{ATLAS:2019fgd}.
+Collider implications and constraints on the gauge and scalar sectors in the doublet left--right framework have been studied in Refs.~\cite{Solera:2023kwt,Bernard:2020cyi,Karmakar:2022iip}.

-In scenarios where RH gauge bosons are accessible, the enhanced leptonic misalignment leads to nontrivial flavor patterns in RH charged-current processes.
+The situation is different in the conventional triplet (Majorana) realization, where heavy RH neutrinos can make the flavor structure of RH currents accessible through lepton-number- and lepton-flavor-violating channels, including the Keung--Senjanovi\'c (KS) same-sign dilepton process \cite{Keung:1983uu} and its use in probing RH lepton mixing at the LHC \cite{Das:2012ii,Vasquez:2014mxa}.
+The collider phenomenology of the KS channel across the heavy-neutrino mass range, including prompt, displaced and invisible regimes, has been studied in Ref.~\cite{Nemevsek:2018bbt}.
+Recent full-Run-2 ATLAS and CMS searches constrain the corresponding heavy-neutrino realization at the multi-TeV scale, with limits on $m_{W_R}$ reaching about $5$--$6.4\,\mathrm{TeV}$ depending on the heavy-neutrino mass and decay channel \cite{CMS:2021dzb,ATLAS:2023cjo}.
+Scalar-mediated variants involving the triplet sector provide additional LNV probes \cite{Maiezza:2015lza}, while related collider probes of the neutrino Dirac mass matrix have been discussed in trilepton channels \cite{Helo:2018rll}.